Hyaline Z2: The nature-inspired material that brings futuristic electronic displays to life

 Last year, we launched Hyaline Z2, the first of our electronic films.
 Inspired by biology to deliver premier properties, Hyaline films aim to free product developers from the limits of traditional petrochemistry.
 In turn, they can design for people like you and me a new generation of devices, including foldable phones and displays with the latest LED technology: MicroLED.

 Next week, a who’s who of the touch screen industry will gather at Touch Taiwan 2021 to show off innovations that may one day make it into touch screens everywhere.
 We’ll be there, too, giving industry leaders their first up-close-and-personal with this breakthrough product (you can see more technical details in our product brochure).
-Here, I break down the details and share some of the ways this could benefit the industry.
+Here, we share some details and some of the ways this could benefit the electronics industry.

 The technological wonder we all carry with us

 First, to understand electronic films, consider the technological wonder most of us carry around every day: our mobile phone.
 Your touch screen is marvellously complex, composed of many layers of functional materials that bring us the rich display and touch interactivity that’s indispensable today.